Typical Delivery Summary

 We will stay underway all day and into the night until we either get to the marina or anchorage we desire.
 When underway at night in an intercoastal or inland waterway, the deckhand is on watch with me looking for markers, boats, crab traps or any other obstacles.
 The deckhand does assist in anchoring and weighing anchor.
 When docking, the deck hand will have the mooring lines ready and the fenders out prior to getting to the dock.
 Once at the dock, we secure the vessel, tying it up, making sure the fenders are placed appropriately.

-The next day we start very early again before sunrise by making coffee and then we check the engine oil, gear oils, coolant levels and belts.
+sun The following day, we begin our preparations very early, even before sunrise.
+We start by making coffee and then we proceed to check the engine oil, gear oils, coolant levels, and belts.
+This morning routine is essential because engines can become too hot to check after running all day.

 DESTINATION